Search This Blog

 Locations:

-Aptos: Cabrillo a large old one at the Sesnon house.
+Aptos: Cabrillo College at the Sesnon house.

-SC: Mission over looking downtown
+At the Mission over looking downtown (School St?)

 Scotts Valley: Pasatiempo exit